 Note: This exercise is to restore blood flow and awareness of sensations, it is not the correct technique to resolve a premature ejaculation, erectile dysfunction or unable to orgasm issue which I can explain.

-PsychoSexual Relationship Specialist at End the Problem Jacqui Olliver is a published author who renews relationships by solving emotional and sexual issues for men, women and couples.
-Jacqui is passionate about helping people develop new mindsets and strategies to overcome life challenges.
-Through her work she conceptualized and co-created the Emotional Reset Technique™ which resolves emotional triggers.
+Published author and Psychosexual Relationship Specialist at End the Problem Jacqui renews relationships by helping men, women and couples solve their emotional and sexual issues.
+She is passionate about helping people develop new mindsets and strategies to overcome life challenges.
+Through her work, Jacqui also conceptualized and co-developed the Emotional Reset Technique™ to resolve emotional triggers.